artefactual/archivematica-docs/admin-manual/installation/installation.rst

 2. Extra repos:

-Some repositories need to be installed in order to fullfill the installation procedure:
+Some repositories need to be installed in order to fulfill the installation procedure:

 * Extra packages for enterprise linux